-If the judgment debt is more than $5,000 and your employer is an individual, you can apply to a court to have them declared bankrupt by applying to the court.
-Before taking this action you should get legal advice.
+If the judgment debt is more than $10,000 and your employer is an individual, you can apply to a court to have them declared bankrupt.
+Before taking this action, you should get legal advice.
 This is an expensive and complex way of enforcing the judgment.

 If your employer is a company, it can be wound up.
 To wind up a company you must show that it is insolvent (unable to pay its debts).
 This can be done by issuing a statutory demand.
-If the judgment debtor company does not respond to a statutory demand within 21 days you can file an application for a winding up order in the Supreme Court.
+If the judgment debtor company does not respond to a statutory demand within 21 days you can file an application for a winding up order.
 Before taking this action you should get legal advice.
 This is an expensive and complex way of enforcing the debt.